blowback/slide/README.md

 95%+ link utilisation for files > 2K.
 CP/M binary is 3.7 KBytes.

 Other Z80 based computers are available, and might work with a bit of fiddling about.
 IO ports and baud rates and such.

+> [!WARNING]
-Note that SLIDE relies on 8-bit transfers and hardware flow control.
-It can work without flow control, but it's not as efficient.
-You *could* adapt it to work in 7 bits (or fewer), but you'd probably be better of with the battle tested [ZMP](https://github.com/mecparts/zmp) (ZMODEM) if you're restricted to an "8-bit clear" system.
+> Note that SLIDE relies on 8-bit transfers and hardware flow control.
+It can
+> work without flow control, but it's not as efficient.
+You *could* adapt it to
+> work in 7 bits (or fewer), but you'd probably be better of with the battle
+> tested [ZMP](https://github.com/mecparts/zmp) (ZMODEM) if you're restricted to
+> an "8-bit clear" system.

 ![Transfer example](images/transfer.png)